omazapa/root_mcp_server/README.md

 ---

-Minimal MCP (Model Context Protocol) server that allows Claude and other MCP clients to execute Python and C++ code directly using PyROOT, without HTTP endpoints or external APIs.
+Minimal MCP (Model Context Protocol) server that allows LLMs and other MCP clients to execute Python and C++ code directly using PyROOT, without HTTP endpoints or external APIs.

 ## Features